Ask our AI-chatbot

 • Project description of a maximum of 20 pages.
 Use the template that you can find at the bottom of the call.

-• CV for project manager.
+• CV for project manager of a maximum of 4 pages.
 Use the standard template that you can find at the bottom of the call.

-• CVs for up to five of the most important people (e.g. work package managers) in the project.
+• CVs for up to 15 of the most important people (e.g. work package managers) in the project of a maximum of 4 pages.
 Use the default template that you can download at the bottom of the page.

 • Letters of intent from all the partners.
 See sample letter of intent on our guidance page (in Norwegian)